 The survey does, however, imply a significant role for political leadership.
 The strength of views held on many issues is low with significant numbers of the public in the “Don’t know” category.
 For example, 30 per cent of the public “Don’t know” how they feel about scrapping Trident suggesting that political leadership could bring the public’s view more into line with that of Labour members.
 A quarter of the public are uncertain on the questions around nuclear power, trade union influence, and rail ownership.
 The level of uncertainty among Labour members and trade union members is lower than among the general public.

 Finally, the level of salience varies depending on the issue.
 Although 50 per cent of the public regard immigration as one of the top three “important issues facing the country at this time”, just 15 per cent say it is one of the top three “important issues facing you and your family”.
 Issues such as transport and the environment concern fewer than one-in-ten of the general public.
 The number one issue for both groups by some margin is the economy.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.